-I’ve never made baked eggs before, but had an idea and ran with it.
+I’ve never made baked eggs before, let alone tropical baked eggs, but had an idea and ran with it.
 Boy, am I glad I did because baked eggs are delicious!
 Why did I wait so long to try this?
-You can do so many variations and combinations (sweet, savory, veggie-loaded, meat-loaded, etc.) and it’s a nice switch from my usual sunny-side up or over easy eggs in the morning.
+You can do so many variations and combos (sweet, savory, veggie-loaded, meat-loaded, etc.) and it’s a nice switch from my usual sunny-side up or over easy eggs in the morning.
 I will definitely be playing with baked eggs some more.

 Feel free to double or triple this recipe to fill more ramekins.
 I only made it for myself, so stuck with a single serving.

 - 2-3 Tbsp unsweetened coconut shreds

 - 1/4 of a banana, sliced in quarters (don’t use a green banana)

 - Splash of full-fat coconut milk